pupilfirst/wd301-scripts/typescript-fundamentals/executing-ts-code/README.md

 ## INTRODUCTION

 Hello!
-In this level, we'll tackle a fundamental aspect of TypeScript: how to execute and run TypeScript code.
+In this lesson, we'll tackle a fundamental aspect of TypeScript: how to execute and run TypeScript code.

 If you're new to TypeScript, you might be wondering how to take the code you've written and actually run it in a web browser or another environment.
 Let's go over the steps you need to follow to do just that.